Team-on-gamejams/HackgamesMobile/README.md

 Theme: Idle game

 ![Cover](Screenshots/Title.png)
-Arena fighting game, where player manage mutant, use skills to kill enemies and collect meat and new body parts to upgrade own mutant.
+Manage your own mutant!
+Add new body parts, upgrade them, slash your enemies and collect their meat.

 # Downloads and Links
 Available in [Windows, Linux, OSX, Web and Android](https://teamon.itch.io/this-is-mutaaant).
 If you encounter any problem, please leave a issue!